abhirathod95/travel-blog/src/blog/travel/2018-10-06/amsterdam.md

 ![test](../../../images/Netherlands/Amsterdam_8.jpg)
 ```

 The Rijksmuseum is the national museum of Amsterdam celebrating the rich art and history of this small but significant country.
 The museum hosts the artwork from famous artists like Rembrandt and Vermeer that are worth checking out.
-The best-known painting is The Night Watch by Rembrandt; don’t miss it!
+The best-known painting is **The Night Watch by Rembrandt**; don’t miss it!

 Price: 17.5 Euros/Adult or FREE with City Card
 Times: Mon-Sun 9 AM – 5 PM